 Enrollment contracts are binding for the entire school year based on the amount of the contract at the time it is signed.
 Therefore, you should apply for financial aid BEFORE signing your contract.
 There may be some extenuating circumstances allowing a family to apply for aid after the fact.
 Those circumstances should be limited to life-changing events.

 By law, funds raised through Georgia GOAL must be spent on financial aid for students who qualify for assistance based on the GOAL Scholarship Program guidelines.
 Click here for guidelines.
 Landmark requires all families to go through FAST to determine financial need.
 The Financial Aid Committee will review all applications and submit those who meet the GOAL guidelines directly to GOAL.
-GOAL requires the 2019 tax return for families to receive their scholarship for the 2020-2021 school year.
-Therefore, it is imperative that you complete your taxes early in February 2021.
-The GOAL scholarship amount is capped at $10,387 per student.
-(Cap may increase but the amount has not yet been determined by the State of Georgia.)
+GOAL will require the 2021 tax return for families to receive their scholarship for the 2022-2023 school year.
+Therefore, it is imperative that you complete your taxes as soon as possible.
+Funding for GOAL Scholarships are dependent upon the amount allocated to Landmark Christian School through state tax redirections.

 The Georgia Special Needs Scholarship (GSNS) Program is a school choice program available for special needs students attending Georgia public schools who are served under an Individualized Education Plan (IEP).
 Applicants to Landmark must meet the admission criteria of our school.
 The Learning Center will review the student’s IEP and must be able to meet the special needs of the student included therein for the student to be accepted to Landmark.
 It is the sole responsibility of the parent to apply for funding through Georgia’s Department of Education-GSNS department.
 In the event the parent does not receive the expected funding, the parent is required to fulfill the full tuition obligation to Landmark Christian School.
 Additional information can be obtained here.